-Regular marijuana smoking can damage bronchial passage cells which makes you more susceptible to getting pulmonary infections.
-Marijuana can contribute to chronic bronchitis, lung inflammation and possibly lung cancer.
+Regular marijuana smoking can damage bronchial passage cells, which makes individuals more susceptible to getting pulmonary infections.
+Marijuana can contribute to chronic bronchitis, lung inflammation, and possibly even lung cancer.
 However, the link between marijuana and lung cancer has not yet been proven irrefutably.

 Weakened Immune System

-Marijuana has been shown to be an immuno-suppressant in some research studies.
+Also, marijuana has been shown to be an immuosuppressant in some research studies.
 It can weaken immune mechanisms.

-Long-time marijuana users may develop brain abnormalities (see Resources below).
+According to an article published by Forbes, long-time marijuana users may develop brain abnormalities.
 Specifically, marijuana use may shrink the hippocampus, which regulates emotion and memory.

 Mental Health Effects

 Smoking marijuana may trigger panic attacks, delusions, paranoia, and other mental illnesses.

 Marijuana use may impair memory for up to six weeks after having smoked or consumed the marijuana.
 This can inhibit learning.